 A minimum share of sustainable investments: The fund supports the United Nations Sustainable Development Goals (UN SDGs) by investing part of its assets under management in sustainable investments contributing to these goals with a minimum commitment of 5% sustainable investments.
-While the fund can invest broadly in support of the UN SDGs, the minimum commitment is tied specifically to companies in support of an environmental objective.
 See also "Methodologies".